 Where to Stay: The Praia D’el Rey Resort

-Praia D’El Rey is situated just an hour away, to the north of Lisbon on the Costa de Prata and is close to the lovely medieval town of Obidos.
-This great location means it’s possible to enjoy the delights of Lisbon and Obidos, in addition to a few rounds of golf at the Praia D’El Rey resort.
+Praia D’El Rey golf course is situated just an hour away, to the north of Lisbon on the Costa de Prata, and is close to the walled medieval city of Obidos.
+This great location means it’s possible to enjoy Lisbon and Obidos, in addition to a few rounds of golf at the four courses in the area.

 Golf in Portugal is renowned as a great destination, not only in Europe but the world, and is home to some fantastic golf courses.
 The Algarve region receives its fair share of attention but situated around the capital city of Lisbon, there are a number of tremendous golf courses available, one of which is Praia D’El Rey, which explains why more and more golfers are choosing Lisbon golf holidays in Portugal.

 The 18-hole golf course was designed by American architect, Cabell B. Robinson and opened for play on the 14th June 1997.
 The course is a par-72, playing to a total of 7,100 yards, and was voted as being the third best golf course in Portugal, by World Golf Magazine in 2004, and by taking one look at the course, it becomes clear as to why.
 Robinson commented on how the natural land on the site was the type of landscape architects try to create and it’s obvious the Americans used it to its full advantage, with the layout he created.
 This course features in our Ultimate Guide to the Best 9 Holes of Golf in Portugal.

 The course is like a mix between a parkland-style course and a links-style course, with the front nine offering the former and the back nine the latter.
 This in itself, provides a good challenge to visiting golfers and it can be like playing two, distinct sets of nine-hole golf.